puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 For r10k to work, it needs to be able to communicate with Git.
 You have two options for setting this up:

 * Use Git installed on your system.
-This is the default r10k usage.
+This is the default for r10k.
-* Use the Git library built into r10k.
+* Use a Git library built into r10k.
 You don't have to install Git on your system for this method, but you do have to provide a private key.

 ###Use Git on Your System